404Wolf/MinecraftAPI/README.md

 1. Right click on the server's icon, and click "copy id."
 1. In the `config.json` file, change the format to `{"token":"token_you_copied_earlier","server":server_id}`.
 1. In file explorer, click the directory address, and type "cmd" into the address.
 A new console window should open.
+1. Double click `"dependencies.sh"` to install needed dependencies for the api to run.
-1. Assuming python is installed, type "python api.py" to run the script.
+3. Assuming python is installed, type "python api.py" to run the script.
 If python isn't installed, google how to install it.
-1. Open a new tab in your browser, and go to "http://localhost:5000/lookup?target=test."
+4. Open a new tab in your browser, and go to "http://localhost:5000/lookup?target=test."
 The api is now working.

 ### If you have any questions, I can be reached at @Twilak#7765.
 Enjoy!